-The word hip-hop wasn’t there yet.
-It was invented a few years later in 1974 by DJ Africa Bambaataa when an adult culture already needed a common name.
-The word “hip” came from the African American dialect and was used to refer to the moving parts of the human body – legs, and arms.
-Besides, the word “hip” was used in the meaning of “acquisition of knowledge, improvement.”
-The word “hop” means “jump”.
-Thus, united, two words express the idea of the whole hip-hop trend – moving forward, developing, understanding modern life.
+The term "hip-hop" had not yet been coined.
+It was invented a few years later in 1974 by DJ Africa Bambaataa when the culture developed and needed a common name.
+The word "hip" is derived from African American slang and refers to the moving parts of the body, such as the legs and arms.
+Besides, the word "hip" was used the meaning "acquisition of knowledge, improvement."
+The word "hop" means "jump".
+Thus, united, two words express the idea of the whole hip-hop trend - moving forward, developing, and understanding modern life.

-That same year, 1974, the Bambaataa formed the five pillars of hip-hop:
+That same year, 1974, the Bambaataa established the five basics of hip-hop:

-- MCing – is a combination of words and music, when a performer starts improvised or pre-conceived words to the rhythms.
+- MCing - is a combination of words and music, when a performer starts improvising or pre-conceived words to the rhythms.